 Ankle injuries and complicated ankle injuries

-The Ankle joint is made up of 4 bones (tibia, fibula, talus, and Calcaneus) and ligament structures (anterior Talofibular ligament, posterior Talofibular ligament and the Calcaneofibular ligament) that support the ankle stability.
+The Ankle joint is made up of 4 bones (tibia, fibula, talus, and Calcaneus) and ligament structures (anterior Talofibular ligament, posterior Talofibular ligament and the Calcaneofibular ligament) that support ankle stability.

 All these structures and movements play an important part in an ankle injury and rehabilitating the ankle joint after it has been injured.
 Many more structures should be considered when rehabilitating an injured joint.
-The ankle joint is considered having a major part to play in the stability through the knee and hip joint, and often these structures are not properly rehabilitated together within the injured ankle joint rehabilitation program.
+The ankle joint is considered to have a major part to play in the stability through the knee and hip joint, and often these structures are not properly rehabilitated together within the injured ankle joint rehabilitation program.

-The Importance of proper assessment and diagnosis
+The importance of proper assessment and diagnosis

-Proper assessment and diagnosis at the very onset of the ankle injury will aid proper and fundamental treatment and rehabilitation programming to be developed.
+Proper assessment and diagnosis at the very onset of the ankle injury will aid appropriate and fundamental treatment and rehabilitation programming to be developed.
 Paramount to this diagnosis is the knowledge of the injury itself.